 The focus of my current research is on modular forms, elliptic curves, and moonshine.
 I am more broadly interested in number theory, algebra, geometry, and mathematical physics.

 I have an undergraduate degree in Physics (with a minor in Mathematics) from Lahore University of Management Sciences, in Lahore, Pakistan.

 I enjoy teaching and spend a lot of time thinking about effective and inclusive teaching practices.
-I earned two teaching fellowships during my time in graduate school.
-You can find details about the fellowships here.
+I earned two teaching fellowships and a teaching award during my time in graduate school.
+You can find details about the fellowships and awards here.